blacklabelops/logrotate/README.md

 This project for long running or productive Docker and Docker Container instances.
 Containers need a mechanism for managing logfiles.
-Otherwise your disk space will swapped full by lofiles and you lose your instance.
+Otherwise your disk space will swapped full by logfiles and you lose your instance.

 This container can crawl for logfiles and rotate them.
 It is a side-car container for containers that write logfiles and need a log rotation mechanism.
 Just hook up some containers and define your